RIKEN-RCCS/lens3/doc/design.md

       The entry for your process has been deleted from the MinIO Address Table.
       (It disappears as it is)

-    --Storage Zone Table (main) is set to "denied" when booting via a multiplexer Has become
+    --Storage Pool Table (main) is set to "denied" when booting via a multiplexer Has become
       --Other processes on your node should be running MinIO.
 (MinIO startup procedure 11.)
       --If it is not on the local node, a fatal error occurs.